The Complete Guide to Online Defamation Law

 - Vilification: the act of abusively disparaging another person by way of speech or writing.

-- Traducement: a false allegation of an offense or malicious misrepresentation of another party’s actions or words.
+- Traducement: a false allegation of an offense or fraudulent misrepresentation of another party’s actions or words.

 - Famacide: a lesser-known and archaic term meaning “to destroy another person’s reputation.”